Suspended Licence: Medical Reason

-To reacquire your driver's licence that was suspended for a medical reason, you must prove that your state of health has improved or that you are able to drive despite a recognized health issue.
+To reacquire your driver's licence or a licence class that was suspended for a medical reason, you must prove that your state of health has improved or that you are able to drive despite a recognized health issue.

 Several health problems can hinder a person's ability to drive safely and lead to the suspension of their driver’s licence, such as: